Medical Student Work Week: Foundations Level

 Medical students at the Foundations Level must average no more than 60 hours of total academic workload per week during the duration of the course.
 Within that time, scheduled in-class activities should account for no more than an average of 25 hours per week for the duration of the course.

 - Small and Large group Active Learning Sessions

 - Clinical encounters (patient or simulation)

 - Assigned e-learning activities (in place of scheduled in-class instruction)

 - Longitudinal course activities (Professionalism, Communication and Reflection (PCR), Doctoring in Vermont (DIV), and Public Health Projects (PHP))

-In addition to in-class activities, total academic workload includes time for independent and self-directed learning time to complete assignments and prepare for learning sessions as defined by the approved Standard Operating Procedures.
+In addition to in-class activities, total academic workload includes time for independent and self-directed learning time to complete assignments and prepare for learning sessions as defined by the approved Standard Operating Procedures, a copy of which is found in each course syllabus.
 Workload

 does not include optional sessions or unscheduled study time.